unrealnerd/restfulprofiles/src/README.md

 * Move all creation of instances to DI
 * create postman collection
 * Use Repository Pattern
+* Use generics so that Irepository can be re-used
 * Resolve mongodb complex object(Address in Profile) serialization and de-serialization
 * make all async
 * unit test on controller